gztangde/leetcode/leetcode/summary/2019-01-10-Leetcode-Recursion-And-Dynamic-Programming.md

 ## How to approach

-Three of the most common approaches to develop an algorithm are `bottom-up`, `Top-Down-Approach` and 'Half-and-half'.
+Three of the most common approaches to develop an algorithm are `bottom-up`, `Top-Down-Approach` and `Half-and-half`.

 **Bottom-Up approach**